Soul of a NationFebruary 3 - April 23, 2018

 Meet one of our knowledgeable guides in the Temporary Exhibition Gallery for a 45-minute guided tour of highlights fromSoul of a Nation.
 The tour is free; exhibition ticket is required.
 Arrive five minutes prior to tour time.

 Some artists, galvanized by the spirit of the civil rights movement, created images that spoke of solidarity, strength, and resistance, while others focused primarily on color, form, and concept.
 Some works paid homage to legendary African American figures from the period, including political leaders Martin Luther King, Malcolm X, and Angela Davis, musician John Coltrane, and sports hero Jack Johnson.
 The variety of artworks reflects the many viewpoints of artists and collectives at work during these explosive times.

-Crystal Bridges is one of only two American venues to host this important and eye-opening exhibition.
-Following its debut at Crystal Bridges, the exhibition travels to the Brooklyn Museum in New York.
+Crystal Bridges is one of only two American venues to host this important exhibition, described as both powerful, and at times, challenging.
+Following its debut in Bentonville, the exhibition travels to the Brooklyn Museum in New York.

 Wadsworth Jarrell, Revolutionary, 1972, Screen print on paper, 37 × 26 1/2 in.
 Courtesy Lusenhop Fine Art.
 Copyright Wadsworth Jarrell.
 Photography: David Lusenhop.

 Art work created by Smokehouse Associates, William T. Williams, Melvin Edwards, Guy Ciarcia and Billy Rose.
 Photograph by Robert Colton, New York, NY; Courtesy of Michael Rosenfeld Gallery LLC, New York, NY.